Previously funded Instant Impact Fund projects

 How does globalisation influence our food culture – and how can we uphold sustainable traditions?
 From 7 to 11 July 2025, 23 international participants gathered at ZHAW Wädenswil to discuss precisely these questions.
 The focus was on changes in nutrition across generations, cultural differences and common challenges.

-A particular highlight was the visit to the Schluchtalhof farm, where participants learned how regenerative agriculture works in practice – from faba beans and soil care to direct marketing.
-Their impressions sparked a lively exchange that revealed many similarities between Switzerland and the participants' countries of origin.
+During their visit to the Schluchtalhof farm, participants learned how regenerative agriculture works in practice – from faba beans and soil care to direct marketing.
+Their insights sparked a lively exchange that revealed many similarities between Switzerland and the participants' countries of origin.

 The summer school provided impetus for sustainable transformation and actively contributed to the implementation of the UN Sustainable Development Goals.
 This was made possible thanks to funding from the SIP Instant Impact Fund and cooperation with the Technical University of Berlin.